ThriceCola/Kovi/README_Cargo.md

 🎯 The goal is to create the simplest OneBot framework in Rust!
 Simplifying complex Rust syntax?
 Kovi has done its best.

-🤔 Let me count, the quick start in the documentation only requires 15 lines of code to create and run the simplest plugin.
+🤔 Let me count, the quick start in the documentation only requires 9 lines of code to create the simplest plugin.

 🥁 There’s also a CLI tool to make project development easier.